Strategies for transitioning back into the workplace after coronavirus

 Understand what constitutes a mentally healthy workplace

 With so many people working from home full time over the last few months, the grey area between professional and personal has been blurred like never before.
-While unemployment has been an unfortunate by-product of COVID-19, plenty of businesses are super busy in response to the coronavirus, and some employees have been working longer hours than normal.
+While unemployment has been an unfortunate by-product of COVID-19, plenty of businesses were - and continue to be - super busy in response to the coronavirus, and some employees have been working longer hours than normal.

 Everyone has a role to play in helping create to a mentally healthy workplace.
 With so much change to our ways of working, this period of transition is the ideal time to make sure you’re across workplace mental health risk factors, in order to avoid them.

-By doing so, you can reduce the likelihood of burnout and job satisfaction.
+By doing so, you can reduce the likelihood of burnout and increase job satisfaction.

 Celebrate the opportunity to reconnect